lrtsuser/LRTS/README.md

 It will also generate `metadata/dataset_init.csv` which lists metadata for all collected PR builds.

 Running `python3 build_dataset.py` creates a metadata csv for the collected dataset, where each row is a test-suite run (unique by its \<project, pr_name, build_id, stage_id\> tuple).
+Note that the newly collected builds may all be passing and have not failed tests to be evaluated (see `num_fail_class` in the generated `metadata/dataset.csv`).
+In this case, please try another project.

 Running `python3 extract_filtered_test_result.py` creates processed test results in `csv.zip` format where failures of inspected flaky tests, frequently failing tests, and first failure of a test, are labeled.

 ### Evaluating on collected builds

-This artifact provides code that implements and runs TCP techniques in the paper on the build data we extracted.
+This artifact also provides code that implements and runs TCP techniques in the paper on the collected build data.

 #### Test feature collection